 Ph.D.
 Cohort Entering 2011

 - Joanna Nurmis earned her MA in International Relations from the Institut d’Etudes Politiques de Paris in 2010, where she pursued a dual research program in conjunction with Freie, Humboldt, and Potsdam Universities in Germany.
 She earned her BA in Philosophy and Sociology in 2007 from the Université Paris X Nanterre.
 She interned at the Communications department of Agence France-Presse in 2008 and spent her last months in Europe working as a photo editor at the International Herald Tribune.
 Her research interests lie at the vast, but vastly under-researched, cross-section of photography/visual journalism and international politics.
 She is also keen to explore the role of the still image in today’s increasingly virtual and video-based media landscape.
 Dr. Nurmis successfully defended her dissertation in February, 2017 and is a research affiliate at the Center for Climate Change Communication at George Mason University.

 - Rachel Buchanan O’Hare worked as a news reporter at the Raleigh News & Observer and Charlottesville Daily Progress.
 She earned her master’s degree from Columbia University and undergraduate degree from Vanderbilt University.
 For over five years, Rachel taught news writing as an adjunct at the Philip Merrill College of Journalism and an introductory journalism course at Towson State University.
 Besides newspapers, she has written for magazines and radio.
 Her research interests are American history and journalism, especially slavery and the civil rights era.

 - Yacong Yuan graduated with an M.S. in Journalism from Ohio University in June 2011.
 After earning her B.A. degree in Economics English from Shanghai University of Finance and Economics in 2007, she worked as a market researcher at Infineon Technologies AG and as a communication specialist at TynTec GmbH in Munich, Germany.
 As an undergraduate, she worked at China Radio International English Service in Beijing covering China’s railway system reform and management buyout reform at State-Owned Enterprises.
 She also produced investigative news reports as an intern for Shennong TV Station in Beijing.
 As a master’s student at OU, she assisted individual faculty members researching topics such as comparative international news coverage and globalization of cultures.
-She is curently a quantitative researcher interested in media psychology, cross cultural communication, and social network analysis.
+She is currently a quantitative researcher interested in media psychology, cross cultural communication, and social network analysis.
 Dr. Yuan successfully defended her dissertation in December, 2016.

 Ph.D.
 Cohort Entering 2010

 - Stine Eckert earned her Master’s of Science in journalism from Ohio University after studying Journalism, Media and Communication Studies as well as American Studies at the University of Leipzig, Germany.
 She worked as producer and reporter for Leipzig radio station mephisto 97.6, San Francisco station Radio Goethe, radio and TV reporter, producer, and anchor for NRP-affiliate WOUB in Athens, OH.
-She also travelled to Bangladesh as a Student Fellow for the Pulitzer Center on Crisis Reporting to cover the situation of women.
+She also traveled to Bangladesh as a Student Fellow for the Pulitzer Center on Crisis Reporting to cover the situation of women.
 More recently she produced interviews for Al Jazeera English.
 Her research interests include international comparative work; the intersection of media, culture, and gender; and the democratic potential of new media.
 You can find her full CV on www.stineeckert.com where you can also read about her most current work, teaching experience, and publications.
 Follow her on Twitter at @stineeckert.
 Dr. Eckert defended her dissertation in May of 2014 and is an assistant professor of communication at Wayne State University in Detroit, Mi.

 - Jacqueline Soteropoulos Incollingo, the 2010 Scripps Howard Doctoral Fellow, was a newspaper reporter for 12 years, including six years at the Philadelphia Inquirer.
 Previously, she was a Washington correspondent for The Tampa Tribune.
 Her beats have included Philadelphia criminal and juvenile courts; federal and state courts in Florida; local and national politics; and U.S policy towards Cuba.
 She has a B.A. in history and government from Connecticut College and an M.A. from the Philip Merrill College of Journalism.
 Her research interests include how evolving technology will allow traditional media to become more interactive with consumers.
 Jackie served as the Annapolis Bureau Chief for the Merrill College’s Capital News Service during the 2013-2014 school year.
-Jackie successfully defended her dissertation in August, 2014.
-She took a tenure-track position teaching journalism at Rider University in Lawrence, NJ.
-Website.
+Jackie successfully defended her dissertation in August, 2014 and assistant professor of communication at Rider University in Lawrence, NJ.

 - Michael Koliska worked as radio reporter for the last 10 years in Germany, the US and China.
 He has a MA degree in Sociology and English from Magdeburg’s Otto-von-Guericke University in Germany, where he worked for a private radio station, a local newspaper and then Germany’s largest broadcast network.
 He then joined an NPR affiliate in Illinois as news anchor/ reporter while pursuing a MS in Journalism at the University of Illinois.
 His latest assignment was as editor for China Radio International in Beijing, China.
-Koliska successfully defended his dissertation May 27, 2015 and is now on a tenure track position as an assistant professor in Auburn University’s School of Communication and Journalism.
-Website.
+Koliska successfully defended his dissertation in May, 2015 and is now in a tenure track position as an assistant professor in the Communication, Culture and Technology program at Georgetown University.

 - Klive (Soo-Kwang) Oh successfully defended his dissertation in June, 2014.
 His research interests include audience engagement with online news, digital culture, journalism roles, media effects, pedagogy, and intercultural communication studies.
 He has several research publications and conference presentations regarding various aspects of journalism and mass communication.
 He has won numerous top paper awards and is the recipient of the Aylward Award and the Hiebert Journalism Travel Award.
 Before devoting himself to journalism studies, he worked in the marketing/PR field at Samsung Electronics.
 As a journalist, he worked as a convergence reporter for the Missourian, KBIA Radio and KOMU-TV in Columbia, MO.
 He also worked at the Reynolds Journalism Institute, employing social media techniques for its communications strategies.
 As an instructor, Klive has taught courses such as media literacy, journalism history and understanding audiences at the Philip Merrill College of Journalism.
 With his successful teaching experience, he has been chosen as a Lilly Graduate Teaching Fellow at the Center for Teaching Excellence.
 Originally from Korea, Klive graduated from Korea University with a B.A. in English Language and Literature and received a Master’s in Journalism from the Missouri School of Journalism.
-Dr. Oh has been teaching since 2014 at William Paterson University in New Jersey .
-Website.
+Dr. Oh is an assistant professor of public relations at the Seaver College of Communication at Pepperdine University.